Charity shop manager

 - Management of team of shop volunteers

-Travel / residence
+Travel and residence

 - Travel may be required throughout the area and elsewhere within England and Wales for training and meetings